henon/Python.Included/README.md

 var numpy = Py.Import("numpy");
 ```

+`Installer.InstallWheel(Assembly assembly, string resource_name)` loads the wheel from the given assembly and installs it into the embedded python installation.

+NOTE: Make sure the wheel file is compatible to the version of Python which Python.Included installs (v3.7.3 x64).

 ### Installing Python libraries with pip

 TODO: Backport the pip3 installation routines from epignatelli's fork and document here